zimolzak/covid-datathon/README.md

 `bslmc_v6.R` (click on it up above).

+`Routputs_v6.txt` for results (although you should treat them as proof of concept only and not believe them.
+Not even hypothesis-generating.)

 Also I feel the `outputs/makefile` file is useful and nifty.

 Analytic data set sketch